 And remember that being vaccinated may inoculate you — in this case, figuratively — against the negative impact of recent COVID-19 exposure, as severe disease is far less likely in vaccinated individuals.

 For applicants in good health, consenting to medical underwriting is a reliable route to lower premiums that could add up to thousands of dollars in savings over a multidecade policy term.

-However, if you’re uneasy about visiting an exam facility or even interacting with a technician in your home during the pandemic, you have the option to bear the additional cost of a no-exam policy through a company like Bestow or Ladder.
-Forgoing the medical exam is likely to shorten your application processing time as well.
+However, if you’re uneasy about visiting an exam facility or even interacting with a technician in your home for any reason — or because you have reason to believe a medical exam could turn up an unwanted result that threatens your application or results in a higher monthly premium — you have the option to bear the additional cost of a no-exam policy through low-friction term life providers like Haven Life or Ladder.

 Respond Promptly to Communication From Your Underwriting Contact & Press Them for Status Updates

 Be the squeaky wheel.
 Whenever your application seems to be stuck in limbo, ask your underwriter or company contact for a status update.

 Life insurance is the rare investment on which the investor — usually the insured party, who is typically also the policyholder — hopes not to realize a return for a long time to come.

 The real point of life insurance — whether term or whole life — is to provide peace of mind that in the unfortunate event of the insured party’s premature death, their heirs are protected from financial hardship and able to maintain the standard of living to which they’ve become accustomed.

 Anything that jeopardizes that also undermines the value of life insurance itself.
 Why bother paying premiums for many years only for your heirs to learn they’re not entitled to the benefit they believed was a sure thing?